Founded in 2012

 Yesh Atid (literally: "There is a Future") is a center party that was established before the elections for the 19th Knesset by Israeli journalist and media personality Yair Lapid.
-This new party was the surprise of the election: it managed to win 19 seats, positioning it as the second largest political faction in the Knesset.
+The party was the surprise of the election: it managed to win 19 seats, positioning it as the second largest political faction in the Knesset.
+In the 2015 elections Yesh Atid lost 8 seats.

 Yesh Atid defines itself as a center party, and focuses more on social issues, civic issues, and issues of governance than on political-security issues.
 Among the causes it champions, Yesh Atid calls for political reform by means of a significant increase in the electoral threshold, limiting the number of ministers in the government, and stabilizing the position of the Prime Minister.
 Education is a central focus of the party.
 Yesh Atid also advocates equal military service by members of all sectors of Israeli society and hopes that within several years every Israeli citizen will serve the country through military or national civil service.